 - 5.16 If a plea of not guilty is entered on the record, the parties shall then be given an opportunity to make opening statements.
 The prosecuting committee shall present its evidence in support of the charges, subject to objection and cross-examination by the accused.
 The accused shall have the opportunity to present evidence, subject to objection and cross-examination by the prosecuting committee.
 The prosecuting committee then may introduce additional evidence, but only to rebut evidence introduced on behalf of the accused.
-This additional evidence is subject to objection and cross-examination by the accused.
+This additional evidence is subject to objection and cross-examination by the prosecuting committee then may introduce additional evidence is subject to objection and cross-examination by the prosecuting committee then accused.
+This additional evidence is subject to objection and cross-examination by the prosecuting committee then accused.
 The parties shall be given an opportunity to make final statements.
 The prosecuting committee shall have the right of opening and closing the argument. - 5.17 The judicial commission shall then meet privately.
 All persons not members of the session or permanent judicial commission shall be excluded.
 After careful deliberation, the judicial commission shall vote on each charge separately and record the vote in its minutes.
 In order to find the accused guilty of a charge, the judicial commission must find that the pertinent facts within that charge have been proven beyond a reasonable doubt.
 Proof beyond a reasonable doubt occurs when the comparison and consideration of all the evidence compels an abiding conviction that the material facts necessary to prove the charge are true.
 No judgment of guilt may be found on a charge unless at least two-thirds of the members of the judicial commission eligible to vote agree on the judgment.
 When a judicial commission has arrived at a decision, the moderator shall, in open meeting, announce the verdict for each charge separately. - 5.18 If the accused is found guilty or after a guilty plea, the judicial commission shall permit the parties to present evidence as to the extent of the injury suffered, mitigation, rehabilitation, and redemption.
 This evidence may be offered by either party or the original accuser or that person's representative.
 The person who was directly harmed by the offense may submit a victim impact statement.
 That statement shall not be subject to cross-examination.
 The judicial commission shall then meet privately to determine the degree of censure to be imposed.
 Following such determination and in an open meeting, the moderator of the judicial commission shall then pronounce the censure.
 A written decision stating the judgment on each charge and the determination of the degree of censure, if any, shall be prepared.
-It shall become the final decision when signed by the moderator of the judicial commission, and shall be filed with the clerk or stated clerk of the council.
+It shall be filed with the clerk or stated clerk of the council.
 The clerk or stated clerk of the council shall deliver a copy of the decision to each party named in the decision.